DataSystemsGroupUT/singularity-tutorial/README.md

 * `/proc`
 * others (depending on the version of Singularity)

 ## Part IV.
-Advanced usage of Singularity
+Advanced Usage of Singularity

 For this part it is necessary to get access to an HPC cluster or set it up locally.